Praveen-mc/face-recognition-by-karthi/README.md

   > Don't run the api.py file after it encoded the photo.

  ### **Step 2:**
-   After step 1 is over , now write the OpenImg.py file and the file path of an image that you want to hide.
+   After step 1 is over , now open the OpenImg.py file and add the file path of an image that you want to hide.
 And run the file.

 ### **Step 3:**